 - If the clock has a cable holding the weights, insert three 2″ square Styrofoam blocks above each pulley between the cables.
 If your clock has chains, use simple twist ties to string the chains together, then wrap them with newspaper and secure them in place using rubber bands so they don't move around and damage the finish.

 - The pendulum can be removed by holding it from the middle and slightly moving it up causing it to un-hook from the pendulum leader.

-It is best to remove the table legs from your dining room set first.
-Put clean tube socks over the legs (to protect the wood).
-Wrap them with bubble wrap (3/16 inch bubble thickness with 3/8 diameter is perfect for cushioning).
+It's best to remove the table legs from your dining room set first, if possible.
+Put clean tube socks over the legs to protect the wood, then wrap them with bubble wrap (3/16 inch bubble thickness with 3/8 diameter is perfect for cushioning).
 Secure with packing tape.
 Follow these same steps for the legs of the dining chairs.

-Use furniture blankets to protect the remaining areas of each chair.
-Secure with stretch wrap and moving tape.
-Wooden table tops and leaves can easily be wrapped with moving blankets and secured with stretch wrap and packing tape.
+Use furniture blankets to protect the remaining areas of your table and each chair.
+Secure with shrink wrap and moving tape.
+Wooden table tops and leaves can easily be wrapped with moving blankets and secured with shrink wrap and packing tape.
 If you have a glass tabletop, wrap with moving blankets, cushion with moving pads, wrap in bubble wrap and secure with moving tape.

 While movers will provide moving pads and blankets to protect your buffet during shipment, adding padding is always a good idea.
-Wrap your buffet & armoire in moving blankets.
-Secure with stretch wrap from top to bottom.
-Secure stretch wrap with packing tape.
+Wrap your buffet & armoire in moving blankets, then secure with shrinkwrap from top to bottom.
+Secure the shrink wrap with packing tape.
 You can also use cardboard for additional protection around both pieces.

 Get more packing tips